What Makes a Good Location?

 A hip pedestrian mall in Gaithersburg, MD, is the perfect site for our busy school there, which is next to a candy store and across the street from a Starbucks.

 The schools have something in common: They’re all in Class A retail space.
 An end cap in a high-end shopping development would be perfect.
-A franchisee might expect to pay $50,000-$60,000 in rent on the low end and perhaps upwards of $80,000 on the high end.
-You’ll note that the cost of rent is factored into Item 19 of our Franchise Disclosure Document: At our affiliate-based and franchised schools the average annual EBITDA (Earnings Before Interest, Tax, Depreciation and Amortization) before rent was $245,937 during the 2015 calendar year, the most recent year for which those figures are available.
+A franchisee might expect to pay $60,000 in rent on the low end and perhaps upwards of $100,000 on the high end.
+You’ll note that the cost of rent is factored into Item 19 of our Franchise Disclosure Document.

 An education business that is part of the community